 Homeowners can take a number of steps to protect their property and help alleviate the spread of wildland fires.
 Preventive measures include clearing excess fuel, creating defensible space around their homes and using FireWise practices.
 Many Coloradans living in the foothills in ponderosa and lodge pole forests need to consider the fire-prone nature of these ecosystems.

 Due to Colorado’s arid climate and fire-dependent forests, many homeowners and landowners may be particularly vulnerable to wildfires.
 It is important to keep this threat in mind when buying or building a home.
 Fire is unpredictable.
-If there are weaknesses in your home’s fire protection scheme, fire can gain the upper hand because of some overlooked or seemingly inconsequential factor.
+If there are weaknesses in your home’s fire protection scheme, fire can gain the upper hand because of some overlooked or seemingly online homework help with this site inconsequential factor.
 By creating a wildfire defensible zone, homes are less vulnerable from this naturally occurring phenomenon and the chance of spreading wildfires is greatly reduced.

 If you are a homeowner and you are interested in protecting your home from wildfires, follow the CSFS FireWise guidelines.
 While you may not be able to accomplish all of these measures, each will increase your home’s safety and survival during a wildfire.
 Start with the easiest and least expensive actions.
 Begin your work closest to the house and move outward.
 Keep working on the more difficult items until you have completed your entire project.